Here’s How to Find a Multi-City Flight to Europe.

 Probably most famously known – because they were among the first to offer a stopover – is Icelandair.
 Having travelled with Icelandair in 2015 (and again in 2017) en route to begin a classic Euro Trip, it was SUPER easy to make Iceland the first stop on that trip.

 For Icelandair, you can simply book on their website.
 They allow the stopover booking for up to 7 nights – and this is possible from 34 North American destinations to 37 European destinations.
 The options are basically endless.
 You can visit their website here to learn about how you can connect through Iceland.
-That way, you can hop on the famous Golden Circle Tour or eat their famed “fermented shark”.
-True story – for another time.
+You just land at Keflavik Airport and head for Reykjavik!

 WOWair Iceland Stopover (Cancelled)